Solution of all quartic matrix models: Examples

-To approach the remaining integral $N_2(a,b)$ one could try to approximate $J_2$ by a rational function.
+To approach the remaining integral in $G(x,y)$ in (\ref{G-formula}) one could try to approximate $R$ by a rational function.
 As a Stieltjes function, $\frac{\log(1+z)}{z}$ has uniformly convergent Pad\'e approximants obtained by terminating the continued fraction